The Evictors

-The Evictors is a 1979 American crime-horror film written and directed by Charles B. Pierce, and starring Vic Morrow, Michael Parks, and Jessica Harper.
+The Evictors is a 1979 American horror film written and directed by Charles B. Pierce, and starring Vic Morrow, Michael Parks, and Jessica Harper.
 A period piece set in 1942, it follows a couple who are terrorized by a mysterious man on the property of their new home in rural Louisiana, which is the site of various unsolved homicides from years prior.

-Released in April 1979, it was one of the last films distributed by American International Pictures.
+Released in March 1979, it was among the last films distributed by American International Pictures before it was acquired by Filmways.